Devparihar5/30-Day-Machine-Learning-Challange/README.md

-# Machine Learning Challenge: 30 days roadmap
+# Machine Learning Challange: 30 days roadmap

 > This is a tentative roadmap for our 30 days machine learning challange.
 I will add more information along the way.